aws-samples/swift-ecs-workshop/README.md

 Each of the labs in this workshop is an independent section and you may choose to do some or all of them, or in any order that you prefer.

-##Lab 1: Deploy a Swift backend API to Amazon ECS
+##Lab 1: Deploy a Swift API to Amazon ECS

 ###Launch the CloudFormation template